 I never looked back and have now been in the education arena for almost twenty years.
 I worked in multicultural inner-city schools in Nottingham and London where I went from being Head of French to Deputy Head of the International Languages Faculty.
-Five years later, I accepted a position as Head of Department in an international school in Bangladesh, before moving to Qatar.
+Five years later, I accepted a position as Head of Department in an international IB World school in Bangladesh, before moving to Qatar.
 Throughout my teaching years though, I tried to deepen my teaching skills and my knowledge of the education sphere through a variety of involvements outside of direct school duties.
 I was a founding member and author of a website of resources for the International Baccalaureate Languages options, endorsed and funded by Pearson Education.
 I became an official IB and Edexcel examiner, and spent weeks marking hundreds of examination papers every year.
 I also worked with the French and Canadian Embassies on language attestations for emigration purposes.

 Starting a new academic year is always electrifying.
-Our Year 7 students bring some incredible freshness and laughter from Primary School, our returning students have matured and model our expectations, our new joiners excel at adapting to our specific and demanding context.
+Our Year 7 students bring some incredible freshness and laughter from Primary School, our returning students have matured and modeled our expectations, our new joiners excel at adapting to our specific and demanding context.
 Challenges are part of the journey forward, but I am confident when I say that I am eager to add more stones to our NAISAK Secondary edifice and to the school as a whole.